kosmetism/react-soundplayer/README.md

 ### Children Props

-All of these self-descriptive state properties are passed into `<SoundPlayerComponent />` children components as `props`:
+All of these self-descriptive state properties are passed into `<SoundPlayerContainer />` children components as `props`:

 - `playing` _(Boolean)_ - `true` if audio is playing currently
 - `seeking` _(Boolean)_ - `true` if audio is seeking for position